 Promotion of Women in Neuroscience Awards

-Professor BJ Casey was one of the recipients of 2023 Society for Neuroscience Promotion of Women in Neuroscience Awards.
+Professor BJ Casey was the recipient of the 2023 Society for Neuroscience Promotion of Women in Neuroscience Awards.
 Professor BJ Casey received the Mika Salpeter Lifetime Achievement Award, which recognizes individuals with outstanding career achievements who have also supported the professional advancement of women in neuroscience.

 Geoffrey Harris Memorial Lecture